When the Government Balances the Market Game

 L: Low-income households – making sure no one gets left behind.

-In our economic match, every government intervention is a strategic play aiming to balance the market, even if it sometimes comes with unexpected side effects.
+In our IB Economics match, every government intervention is a strategic play aiming to balance the market, even if it sometimes comes with unexpected side effects.
 The next time you hear about a new tax or rent control policy, remember there’s a whole game of trade-offs and extra support running behind the scenes.
-For IB Exams, it’s not just about theory - it’s about understanding the real-life stories and choices that shape our everyday world.
+For IB Economics Exams, it’s not just about theory - it’s about understanding the real-life stories and choices that shape our everyday world.

 For more engaging and down-to-earth insights into IB Economics, don’t miss our IB Economics Resources section